Eschatologue/CM_wiki/docs/class/ranger/index.md

 ### Level 1: Favoured Enemy

 You always have the [:spell-lv1: Hunter's Mark] spell prepared.
-You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a **:rest-long: Long Rest**.
+You can cast it **twice** without expending a spell slot, and you regain all expended uses of this ability when you finish a **:rest-long: Long Rest**.

 The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favoured Enemy column of the Ranger Features table.
-Whenever you cast the spell, you can modify it so that it doesn’t require **:spell-conc: Concentration**.
-If you do so, the spell’s duration becomes 1 minute for that casting, and the spell ends early if you cast it again.

 ### Level 1: Ranger's Aptitude :material-directions-fork:{ title="Optional Class Feature"}